foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ![Up to date as of v12](https://img.shields.io/badge/FoundryVTT-v12-informational)

 Applications are a core piece of Foundry's API that almost every developer will have to familiarize themselves with.
-The ApplicationV2 class and its subclasses were introduced in Foundry V12, with the long-term goal of transitioning all applications to the new framework.
-The original [Application](/en/development/api/application) class isn't going away, but it is no longer the subject of active development.
+They allow developers to render HTML windows to display information and provide an interactive UI, from dialogs to character sheets to so much more.

 *Official Documentation*